William Howard Brett: Librarianship

 Linda A. Eastman states in Portrait of a Librarian William Howard Brett that Brett believed librarians should be "trained for efficiency".
 So with the assistance of professors from Western Reserve University and the Cleveland public library staff Brett created a series of training and development courses.
 This resulted in the formation of the "library school" program at Western Reserve University which Brett became dean of in 1903.
 According to Case Western Reserve University the library school changed its name in 1924 to the School of Library Science and in 1981 it was renamed Mathew A. Baxter School of Information & Library Science.

 Case Western Reserve University closed the School of Information & Library Science in 1986.
 The American Library Association (ALA) was honored to have Brett as their president from 1896 to 1897.
 Brett was a founding member and first president of the Ohio Library Association.
 He was elected into the Notable Ohio Libraries Hall Of Fame by the Ohio Library Council in 1975.

 War and library service

-Brett was from "a generation who believed in service to their country and to each other".
-He was a veteran who served in the 196th Ohio Regiment during the Civil War and work tirelessly for the American Library Association's Library War Service.
+Brett was an Army veteran who served in the 196th Ohio Regiment during the Civil War and worked tirelessly for the American Library Association's Library War Service.
 Between 1917 and 1920, the ALA supplied "books and magazines to U.S. troops in America and France".
-Always the librarian and war supporter, Brett started a chapter of the Library War Service in Ohio and proceeded to collect funds and books in service to this war effort.
+Always the librarian and war supporter, Brett started a chapter of the Library War Service in Ohio and proceeded to collect funds and books in service of the war effort.
 Before his untimely death by a drunk driver, Brett was preparing to deliver a set of books and magazines dedicated to the soldiers fighting in World War I in France.
-This donation and other U. S. librarians' volunteer service later established what we now know as the American Library in Paris.
+This donation and other U. S. librarians' volunteer service later established what is now known as the American Library in Paris.